riccardocadei/photovoltaic-detection/README.md

 - We trained our model firstly on the whole dataset, then we focused only on a specific class of images, residential area

 ### Results
-In particular we are able to automatically detect in test images of residential areas the available rooftop area at pixel level with an accuracy of about 0.97 and an Intersection over Union index of up to 0.77 using only 244 images in the training.
+In particular we are able to automatically detect in test images of residential areas the available rooftop area at pixel level with an accuracy of about 0.97 and an Intersection over Union index of 0.77 using only 244 images in the training.

 ![iou_batch5loss6](https://user-images.githubusercontent.com/32882147/102346625-7201c280-3f9f-11eb-9bb8-244ac7348d91.png)